Sergio Iacobucci Sergio Iacobucci

 49% of pricing power comes from positioning (Kantar).
 Getting this wrong costs you margin on every deal you win.

 People are funny beasts sometimes.
-I’ve run into countless situations where their ‘percieved need’ is weighted just as highly as the ones we know they’ll actually use.
+I’ve run into countless situations where their ‘perceived need’ during the sales process is weighted just as highly as the ones we know they’ll actually use.
 Be aware of this, don’t be blind and arrogant to it.
+If you need features to demo and sell, the product team should consider these seriously.

 Word of caution - the evidence gap (again).
 This step is where the work from Step 2 pays off.
 If you skipped buyer research there, you'll be guessing here too.
 No amount of internal brainstorming replaces hearing a customer say "the reason we chose you was..."
 Get the evidence before you finalise anything.